Square Terminal Review

-Square also charges for credit card processing.
+Square’s credit card processing fees are competitive since they are the payment processor.
 For each transaction, users are charged 2.6% + 10¢.
 Unlike other credit card processing platforms, Square doesn’t charge different rates for different types of transactions — you benefit from the same flat fee for chip, swipe, and contactless payments.

 For those who cannot afford to pay the full hardware cost upfront, Square also offers a financing option that starts at $27 per month.
 You can customize the terms of the payment plan to suit your financial capabilities.